Research

 Recidivism risk assessment instruments are presented as an 'evidence-based' strategy for criminal legal reform a way of increasing consistency in sentencing, replacing cash bail, and reducing mass incarceration.
 In practice, however, AI-centric reforms can simply add another layer to the sluggish, labyrinthine machinery of bureaucratic systems and are met with internal resistance.
 Through an interview-based study of 23 criminal judges and other criminal legal bureaucrats in Pennsylvania, with input and guidance from the Coalition to Abolish Death by Incarceration, I find that judges overwhelmingly ignore a recently-implemented sentence risk assessment instrument.
 I argue that this algorithm aversion cannot be accounted for by individuals' distrust of the tools or automation anxieties, per the explanations given by existing scholarship.
 Rather, the instrument's non-use is the result of an interplay between three organizational factors: county-level norms about pre-sentence investigation reports; alterations made to the instrument by the Pennsylvania Sentencing Commission in response to years of public and internal resistance; and problems with how information is disseminated to judges.
 These findings shed new light on the important role of organizational influences on professional resistance to algorithms, which helps explain why algorithm-centric reforms can fail to have their desired effect.
 This study also supports an empirically-informed argument for the abolition of risk assessment instruments: they are resource-intensive and have not demonstrated positive on-the-ground impacts.

 Pruss, D. (2023).
 Ghosting the Machine: Judicial Resistance to a Risk Assessment Instrument.
-In Proceedings of the 2023 ACM Conference on Fairness, Accountability, and Transparency (FAccT '23), (pp. 312-323). [preprint]
+In Proceedings of the 2023 ACM Conference on Fairness, Accountability, and Transparency (FAccT '23), (pp. 312-323). [paper] [preprint]

 Value-Laden Science and the Jurisprudence of Risk Assessment Instruments